AndrewPaulLund/cs205project/README.md

 ### Description of solution and comparison with existing work

-Our project evaluated four primary parallelization techniques for speeding up SNP
+Our project evaluated four primary parallelization techniques for speeding up SNP analysis.
+We start each analysis by sharding the large datasets into smaller data chunks, thereby allowing for parallel analysis.
+We call this distributing of DNA & RNA reads (sequence strings) “binning.”We generalize their descriptions as follows:
-analysis:
-1. Binning - distributing DNA & RNA reads (sequence
-strings) into “bins” amongst cores
-2. OpenMP - shared-memory technique to reduce execution time.
-This parallelization technique has potential to speed up analysis time on single nodes with multiple cores.
+1. Single-node Parallelization - shared-memory technique to distribute bins amongst cores in a single node.
-3. MPI - distributed-memory technique to reduce execution time across multiple nodes.
+2. MPI - distributed-memory technique to reduce execution time across multiple nodes.
 This process would spread analysis across independent nodes, and combine their results into a overall SNP file.
+This allows us to use more than 20 cores on a single HMSRC cluster node as outlined in the Infrastructure section.
-4. Load balancing - reduce analysis heterogeneity by sorting genome alignment index files.
+3. Load balancing - reduce analysis heterogeneity by arranging heterogeneous bin sizes in a way that minimizes CPU idle time during the parallelization process.
 We developed a load balancing simulator described in detail below.
+4. OpenMP - shared-memory technique to reduce execution time.
+This parallelization technique has potential to speed up analysis time on single nodes with multiple cores.

 Each of these techniques and their results are described in detail in the following sections.